canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

    stock_reports = [text, certification, submission_files]
    local_submission = True

-As you can see, this launcher overwrites the ``stock_reports`` value from the imported config.
-This is intended, this is why we call this feature inheritance, when a config or a launcher imports another config/launcher, every value is inherited and can be overwritten.
+As you can see, this launcher overrides the ``stock_reports`` value from the imported config.
+This configuration value inheritance (when a config or a launcher imports another config/launcher) allows every value to be inherited and overwritten.

 .. warning::

-   Checkbox will happily resolve names and paths in your configs with the only boundary that you can not have a circular import.
-We strongly advise you to use this feature in moderation, it can simplify the maintaining of multiple configurations by avoiding copy-pasting values around but it can make debugging a configuration very complicated as well.
-Also, remember ``check-config``, it tracks the origin of config values and can help you remember where you set any configuration.
+   Checkbox will happily resolve names and paths in your configs with the only restriction that you can not have a circular import.
+We advise you to use this feature in moderation since whilst it can simplify the maintaining of multiple configurations by avoiding copy-pasting values around, it can also make debugging a configuration complicated.
+Also, remember ``check-config``, which tracks the origin of config values and can help you remember where you set any configuration.